Welcome to the FiCS Lab

 WHAT IS THE FICS LAB?

-The mission of the FiCS Lab is to be a platform that fosters innovation and collaboration among PDBs in mobilizing private capital and expanding climate finance, particularly in emerging markets and developing economies.
+The mission of the FiCS Lab is to foster innovation and collaboration among PDBs in accelerating climate finance efforts, particularly in emerging markets and developing economies.

-To achieve this, the FiCS Lab will work on three pillars:
+To achieve this, the FiCS Lab focuses on three pillars:

 - Pillar 1: Sharing and advancing knowledge and best practices on financial innovation gaps, initiatives, and implementation.
 This will be achieved by producing issues briefs, blogs, and disseminating knowledge products.